craimbert/docker-volume-gc-storage/README.md

 ## Overview
 The goal is to use a storage bucket as a docker volume:
-* a volume would be accessible to containers from completely different hosts, maybe not even running in the same cloud provider -> even local!
+* a volume would be accessible to containers running on different hosts (maybe not from same cloud provider, or even on local VM, or "native" containers on Mac)
 * direct access to the volume from the Google Cloud Storage web platform

 ## Screencast - Youtube video